The 10 Best Social Media Marketing Jobs

 Here is an overview of the job description of a social media marketing specialist:

-- Developing and managing social media strategy
+- Develop and manage social media strategy

-- Competitive research and analysis
+- Conduct competitive research and analysis

-- Creating editorial calendar
+- Create the editorial calendar

-- Tracking and measuring success
+- Track and measure ROI and success

 6. Social Media Strategist